Thanks, I'll Eat It Here

-Thanks I'll Eat It Here is the only solo album by rock and roll singer-songwriter Lowell George, released in 1979.
+Thanks I'll Eat It Here is the only solo album by American rock and roll singer-songwriter Lowell George, released in 1979.

 While George is best known for his work with Little Feat, by 1977 Lowell felt that they were moving increasingly into jazz-rock, a form in which he felt little interest.
 As a result, he began working on his own album.
 Thanks I'll Eat It Here is an eclectic mix of styles reminiscent of Little Feat's earlier albums – in particular Dixie Chicken, on which the track "Two Trains" originally appeared.

 The album was released four months before George's death and has cover art by Neon Park, who created artwork for most Little Feat albums.